music-encoding/schema/README.md

 The [repository](https://github.com/music-encoding/schema/) where the MEI schema are published.

 The content of this repository should not be edited directly.
 Contributions to the MEI Schema should be made directly to the [music-encoding](https://github.com/music-encoding/music-encoding) source repository.

+The schema will be generated and pushed to this repository through the [deploy](https://github.com/music-encoding/music-encoding/blob/develop/.github/workflows/deploy.yml) action.